NERSC/sshproxy/README.md

 # SSH AUTH API

 This simple service provides a mechanism to generate SSH RSA key pairs, store the public key, and return an authorized_keys file that can be used by sshd.
-This could be used to effecitvely replace a private myproxy/gsi-ssh configuration.
+This could be used to effectively replace a private myproxy/gsi-ssh configuration.

 ## Quick Example